hb9kns/webforms/README.md

 	logfile	test.log
 	# how to warn about empty fields (can be undefined)
 	emptywarn	<font color="red">/EMPTY/</font>
-	# pattern of allowed characters in fields
+	# pattern of allowed characters in fields,
-	# default: all ASCII characters from SPC to ~ (tilde)
+	# default = all ASCII characters from SPC to ~ (tilde)
-	# fieldchars	' -~'
+	#fieldchars	' -~'
 	# type	names
 	admin	chief	johnny	sue
 	editor	pam	james
+	# (due to visitor line, allow only explicitly listed users)
-	visitor	guest
+	visitor	jimmy

 ## CGI